carolineorsi/TripWise/README.md

 ##### Send Trip to Phone:
 TripWise employs the Twilio API to send route links to a user's phone.
 A request to the API begins when the user clicks the "Send to Phone" button.
 If the user is logged in, the app will set the request phone number to the user's stored number; otherwise, the app prompts the user for a phone number.
 The Twilio API is called from the server-side (Python) script.
 The send_to_phone function calls the Twilio API once for each waypoint in the route.
 Each message contains a URL for directions to the waypoint from the prior point.
 The URL is specially formatted to open in the Google Maps app for navigation.

 ##### Error Handling and User Input Verification:
+Because TripWise is interactive and accepts a significant amount of user input, input verification and error handling have been built in to prevent improper input.
+  * If the user does not input required search parameters (start, end, and keyword), they will be prompted to verify their inputs.
+  * If the Google Directions API is not able to provide results based on the provided start and end points, the user will be prompted to verify their inputs.
+  * If no results are returned by the Places API request, an alert will inform the user that no places were found to match their search keyword.
+  * If the user does not provide required inputs when creating an account, logging in, or saving a route, an alert will prompt them to verify their inputs.
+An alert will also be shown if the login password is incorrect, or if the user tries to create an account with an email already in the user database.
+  * When sending a message to a smartphone, the app parses and validates the phone number format before sending the request to the Twilio API.
+If the message send still fails, the user is prompted to verify the entered phone number.